 Simply connect the red 3-5V power, the yellow wire to your data input pin and the black wire to ground.
 Although it uses a single-wire to send data it is not Dallas One Wire compatible!
-If you want multiple sensors, each one must have its own data pin!
-We have written an Arduino library with example code
+If you want multiple sensors, each one must have its own data pin.

 Compared to the DHT11, this sensor is more precise, more accurate and works in a bigger range of temperature/humidity, but its larger and more expensive

 There is a 5.1K resistor inside the sensor connecting VCC and DATA so you do not need any additional pullup resistors

 - 2.5mA max current use during conversion (while requesting data)

 - Good for 0-100% humidity readings with 2-5% accuracy

 - Good for -40 to 80°C temperature readings ±0.5°C accuracy

 - No more than 0.5 Hz sampling rate (once every 2 seconds)

 - Body size 27mm x 59mm x 13.5mm (1.05" x 2.32" x 0.53")

 - 3 wires 23cm long (9")